praveens-git-bit/Build2024-FabricDocument/exercise3.md

       ![Simulator.](mediaNew/task-new9.png)

-The first option, 'What’s in my data?' provides an overview of the contents of the dataset.
-It identifies and describes what the datasets and attributes are all about and provides a concise summary of the content.
+The first option, 'What’s in my data?' provides an overview of the contents of the dataset, identifies and describes what’s in it and what the attributes are about.
 So, there’s no need to wait for someone to explain the dataset.
-This improves the efficiency and volume of report creation for Contoso.
+This improves the efficiency and volume of report creation.

-11. Enter the below prompt.
+11. Click in the Copilot chat box field and enter the prompt below

 ```BASH
 Create a report Bounce Rate analysis, to show the correlation between customer sentiment, particularly among millennials and Gen Z, unsuccessful product searches across different devices, and the website's bounce rate by customer generations.